surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_For.md

 A typical use of the `for` loop is to iterate an array of values and to operate on a subset of these values.
-In most cases, if you want to iterate all the values in an array, consider using a `Foreach` statement.
+In most cases, if you want to iterate all the values in an array, consider using a `foreach` statement.

 ### Syntax